Pragmatism, Functionalism, And William James Psychology

 Getty/Vadym Pastukh

-In the 21st century, many people can read William James's works online.
-In addition, other forms of psychology can be researched online, such as online therapy or telehealth appointments.
+In the 21st century, William James' works can be read online.
+Other forms of psychological teachings can also be found on the internet, such as through online therapy or telehealth appointments.
 A growing body of research points to the effectiveness of internet-based therapy compared to traditional face-to-face therapy.
+Numerous other studies have concluded that internet-based therapy is efficient and cost-effective and may remain a viable alternative to traditional in-person counseling.

 Takeaway